asabushaban/Coina/README.md

 within each question container, users can upvote questions they like.

-within each question container, the highest voted answer will appear as the answer to the question.
+within each question container, the highest voted answer appers as the answer to the question.

 within each question container, users can follow or unfollow other users who have answered a question posted by someone they follow.